 While you can plan to distribute your assets to anyone or to any company, we will focus on planned giving to nonprofit organizations and the impact that your gift can have.
-For more information on legacy planning or other forms of planned giving, reach out to our certified financial planners.
+For more information on legacy planning or other forms of planned giving and money management, reach out to our certified financial planners.

 Why Do Donors Plan Gifts?